scotty-c/kubernetes-security-workshop/setup/play-with-k8s.md

 # Play with Kubernetes

 To use the workshop with play with Kubernetes, firstly go to the website https://labs.play-with-k8s.com/.
-You will be greated with a login page
+You will be greeted with a login page
 ![login](images/play-with-k8s/login.png)
 You will need to login with you DockerHub or GitHub account.
 If you do not have a DockerHub account please use the following [documentation](https://docs.docker.com/docker-id/) to create an id.